Land of Fire – JAPAN’S NEXT BIG DESTINATION

 – A unique way to see Japan by coach, taking in breathtaking landscapes, mountains, volcanoes, and coastal scenery with wild animals

 On arrival at Fukuoka Airport, meet with a local representative, holding a signboard with your name, and be driven to your accommodation in Fukuoka city.
-The rest of the day is free at leisure; you will meet with the tour escorts this evening at your hotel at approximately 6PM.
+The rest of the day is free at leisure; with so many things to do in Kyushu, you will meet with the tour escorts the evening at your hotel at approximately 6PM.

 Highlights: Arita Pottery, Takeo Shrine, Team Lab Digital Art Exhibit in Mifuneyama

-Begin your journey through Kyushu!
+Begin your Kyushu Tour!
 We start by heading to Okawachiyama Village, a quaint little town renowned for the local Arita Pottery; we’ve organised an opportunity to witness the local crafting process at Hataman Pottery.

 Lunch today will be locally sourced, mouth wateringly tender Saga Beef.